getsentry/sentry-docs/src/collections/_documentation/integrations/github.md

 title: GitHub
 sidebar_order: 2
 ---
-Sentry’s new Github integration has the following features: commit tracking, issue management, and Github SSO.You can now use the data from your commits to Github to help you find and fix bugs faster.
+Sentry’s new GitHub integration has the following features: commit tracking, issue management, and Github SSO.
+You can now use the data from your commits to GitHub to help you find and fix bugs faster.

-## Configure Github
+## Configure GitHub

 1. In Sentry, navigate to Organization Settings > Integrations. *Note: only users with Owner and Manager permissions will have access to this page.*
-2. If you have the legacy Github integration installed, you’ll see a button next to Github that says ‘Upgrade.’
-If you do not have the legacy Github integration installed, you’ll see a button that says ‘Install.’
+2. If you have the legacy GitHub integration installed, you’ll see a button next to Github that says ‘Upgrade’.
+If you do not have the legacy GitHub integration installed, you’ll see a button that says ‘Install.’
 Click this button.
-3. In the resulting modal, click ‘Add Installation.’
+3. In the resulting modal, click ‘Add Installation’.
-4. A Github install window should pop up.
-Click ‘Install.’
+4. A GitHub install window should pop up.
+Click ‘Install’.
 5. Select which repositories Sentry should have access to (or, select all repositories).
 6. You should then be redirected back to Sentry.
-7. On your new Github instance in Sentry, click ‘Configure.’
+7. On your new GitHub instance in Sentry, click ‘Configure’.
 8. Add any repositories from which you want to collect commit data.
-Note: Make sure you have given Sentry access to these repositories in Github.
+Note: Make sure you have given Sentry access to these repositories in GitHub.

 Github should now be enabled for all projects under your Sentry organization.